shorebirdtech/twutter/README.md

 * Had to use the "flutter" image for the backend, because dart pub get can't fetch a pubspec.yaml that mentions flutter.
 * Building docker files takes *minutes*
 * Not clear how you have multi-repo packages with dependencies.
 When you pull them from git, relative path dependencies don't work.
+* CORS headers are a pain.
+Can you force localhost to have them?